-Used to assess the potential impact of a development on the local water environment and identify any potential increased flood risk to nearby land and properties.
+Used to assess the potential impact of a development on the local water environment and to identify flood risk on site and nearby and any potential increased flood risk to land and properties in close proximity.

 - all development* in Flood Zone 3

 - all development over 1 hectare in Flood Zone 1

 - all development in Flood Zone 1 in an Area with Critical Drainage Problems (ACDP) as notified by the Environment Agency

 - all development involving works or operations in the bed of or within 8 metres of the top of the bank of a Main River (As identified by the Environment Agency)

 - all development on land identified in a Strategic Flood Risk Assessment as being at increased flood risk in the future (For example, as a result of climate change)